-See the University Catalog for information on the current core courses and their descriptions.
+See the University catalog for information on the current core courses and their descriptions.

 Students may also want to consider a complimentary minor program when deciding on their focus elective courses.
 Minor courses can also fulfill focus elective requirements with advisor approval.

-See the University Catalog for information on the current approved focused electives.
+See the University catalog for information on the current approved focused electives.

-In order to apply to enter into the sport management major, students must complete specific prerequisites and have a total of 45 college level credits completed.
+In order to enter the sport management major, students must complete specific prerequisites and have a total of 45 college level credits completed.
 Current CEHD students should contact your Student Services Advisor.
 Students who are either U of M students in a different college or transferring from outside the U of M should review the transfer credit information below.

 Make sure to take the opportunity to work—your name and work will stay with you throughout your career, and each experience is important.
 And just, whatever you do and whomever you encounter, make a positive impact.

-Sport Management BS
+Sport management BS

-Manager of Premium Sales for the Minnesota Vikings.
+Manager of premium sales for the Minnesota Vikings.
 Read more about Kawakami's sport management experiences.